 This easy fried mushroom recipe is an easy party appetizer and made even healthier in the air fryer!
 A crispy, breaded mushroom that can also be oven-baked for the same crispy taste.

 I am not a mushroom fan.
-I think they’re slimy and smell and they are just not my thing even though everyone else in my family loves them.
+I think they’re slimy and smelly, and they are just not my thing even though everyone else in my family loves them.

 But every summer at our town’s fair, I have to go to the fried vegetable stand at least once and get the medley of fried vegetables.
 There are fried mushrooms, cauliflower, onions and zucchini.
 And apparently if you slap some breading on it and fry it up, I am there for the mushrooms.